 A pillar of the water research network

-The German Society of Water Chemistry GDCh Division is a pillar of the German water research network: Approximately 900 students and professionals from various disciplines are involved in our work, who have made water their profession and enthusiastically contribute their expertise to address challenges in a wide variety of fields.
-The personal encounters and discussions of current technical developments facilitated by the Society of Water Chemistry serve as a catalyst for this.
+The Society of Water Chemistry Division was founded in Kiel in 1926 and is a pillar of the water research network in Germany: here, students and experts from various disciplines who have made water their profession are actively involved and enthusiastically contribute their expertise to address challenges in a wide range of fields.
+The personal encounters and discussions of current professional developments facilitated by the Society of Water Chemistry serve as a catalyst for this.

-The consequences of climate change are felt worldwide and are particularly noticeable in the area of water – often in connection with too much or too little water, or deteriorating water quality.
-Therefore, the protection, treatment, quality assurance, use, and management of water are becoming increasingly important tasks.
-We want to contribute to the protection of water as a vital resource and a fundamental human right.
-To this end, we develop scientific foundations and put them into practice.
+The effects of climate change are felt worldwide and are particularly noticeable in relation to water – often in connection with too much or too little water, or deteriorating water quality.
+Therefore, the protection, treatment, assurance of quality, use, and management of water are increasingly important tasks.
+The members of the Division contribute to safeguarding water as a vital habitat, an indispensable resource, and a fundamental human right – through the development of scientific principles and their practical application.

 The Water Chemistry Society offers interested professionals:

-Our experts have completed a wide range of studies and training courses:
+Our specialists have completed a wide variety of courses of study and training:

 In addition to (water) chemists, our members include (micro)biologists, hygienists, hydro(geo)logists, process engineers, engineers, and environmental scientists.
-These individuals work at and in universities, colleges, research centers, analytical institutes, government agencies, water and energy utilities, the (chemical) industry, and engineering firms.
-The diversity of disciplines and professional perspectives enables integrated, multidisciplinary, and thus differentiated work.
+These professionals work, for example, at universities, universities of applied sciences, research centers, analytical institutes, government agencies, water and energy suppliers, the (chemical) industry, and engineering firms.
+The diversity of disciplines and professional perspectives enables an integrated, multidisciplinary, and thus nuanced approach.

 website